PKWadsy/ACP-CLI/README.md

 # About

-This is a command line application that allows you to download APC example files.
+This is a command line application that allows you to download ACP example files.

 # Usage
 ## Using node